-During the years ended December 31, 2021 and 2020, the Company accrued interest of \$0.1 million and \$2.1 million, respectively, on the loans from Mr. Diamantis.
-As of December 31, 2021 and 2020, accrued interest on the loans from Mr. Diamantis totaled \$0.3 million and \$0.2 million, respectively.
+During the years ended December 31, 2022 and 2021, the Company incurred interest expense on the loans from Mr. Diamantis of \$0.1 million and \$0.1 million, respectively.
+During the years ended December 31, 2022 and 2021, the Company paid \$0.4 million and \$0, respectively, of accrued interest owed to Mr. Diamantis.
+As of December 31, 2022 and 2021, accrued interest on the loans from Mr. Diamantis totaled approximately \$0 and \$0.3 million, respectively.
 Interest accrues on loans from Mr. Diamantis at a rate of 10% on the majority of the amounts loaned.
-In addition, the Company incurs interest expense related to the amounts Mr. Diamantis borrows from thirdparties to loan to the Company.
-In November 2021, Mr. Diamantis requested the Company repay the outstanding loan payable and facilitate repayment of the note payable to Mr. O'Killough for which he is a guarantor.
-At December 31, 2021, the Company owed Mr. Diamantis approximately \$2.4 million, including accrued interest.
+In addition, the Company incurs interest expense related to the amounts Mr. Diamantis borrows from third-parties to loan to the Company.